brycewray/eleventy_bundler/src/index.md

 (Don’t worry.
 This site is, and will remain, apolitical by design unless we're nearing World War III or something along those lines.
 Maybe even then, since I doubt my little ol' site is going to stop The Really Big One.)

-Anyway, it seemed a lot of the fun had gone out of puttering around on the Web and actually creating content.
-Then---first among the techno-cognoscenti and, more recently, among us ordinary folks---came Web sites powered by [static site generators (SSGs)](https://www.staticgen.com) and written in [Markdown](https://daringfireball.net/projects/markdown/).
+Anyway, it seemed a lot of the fun had gone out of puttering around on the web and actually creating content.
+Then---first among the techno-cognoscenti and, more recently, among us ordinary folks---came websites powered by [static site generators (SSGs)](https://www.staticgen.com) and written in [Markdown](https://daringfireball.net/projects/markdown/).
 I found them a source of curiosity at first but gradually became more interested in the prospect, especially as I learned more about their [technical advantages](https://www.makeuseof.com/tag/reasons-ditch-cms-static-site-generator/); and, so, here we are.

 Thank you for stopping by.
 I hope you find this site a source of various little nuggets of helpful info, and occasionally a laugh or two---even if I hadn't intended it, but especially if I had.